 The NHS Research Passport system establishes a common system of pre-engagement checks for University employees undertaking research in the NHS.
 The checks conform to the standards required of all NHS bodies, and are therefore transferable across NHS Trusts.

-The passports last for five years, and consist of a number of academic, research, health, employment, qualification and personal checks to ensure that the researchers employed on Research Contracts are professionally and personally checked for the level of work which they will undertake within the NHS.
+A Research Passport may be valid for the duration of a research project or for a maximum of three years, dependent on the details submitted in the Research Passport application.
+It consists of a number of academic, research, health, employment, qualification and personal checks to ensure that the researchers employed on Research Contracts are professionally and personally checked for the level of work which they will undertake within the NHS.

 Getting occupational health clearance